networknt/light-doc/content/en/faq/compatible-ccc.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 How many cross-cutting concerns need to be implemented in order to bring services built with other frameworks or languages into light ecosystem?

-As of today, light platform only supports Java but some big customers have multiple LOBs with different preferred languages or frameworks.
+As of today, Light only supports Java but some big customers have multiple LOBs with different preferred languages or frameworks.
 We were constantly asked how to bring services built with other languages or frameworks to the light ecosystem so that these services can interact with each other.